bkauf/next-store/README.md

 To Deploy this demo...

-## Setup the Weaviate Vector Database
+## Setup the necessary infrastructure and the Weaviate Vector Database
-1. Set your project id
+Set your project id

 ```sh
 PROJECT_ID=<your project id>